-On the Page display you wish to change, press MENU |↓ to CUSTOMIZE | ENT.
+1. On the Page display you wish to change, press MENU | ↓ to CUSTOMIZE | ENT.
 A data box name flashes, indicating it is selected.

-Press ENT to change the box or hit ↑, ↓, → or ← to select another box, then press ENT.
-You'll see a list of categories with "+" or "-" symbols next to each category.
-A category with a "+" is expandable, meaning its contents are currently hidden.
+2. Press ENT to change the box or hit \uparrow , \downarrow , \leftarrow , \rightarrow to select another box, then press ENT.
+You will see a list of categories with "+" or "-" symbols next to each category.
+A category with a "+" is expandable, meaning its contents are hidden.